daggerok/daggerok.github.io/src/blog/2024-ICT-Mentorship-2024/README.md

 Wicks are Gaps.
 Our focus on C.E. or upper quadrants if Bullish (Lower quadrants when Bearish).

 When we have high impact news, we are wait for damage and manipulation.
 Only then, after all, retail traders will be stopped out from their seats, we are looking for turtle sups or other setups.

-If there is no high impact news, then we can relay on macros (every single trading hour 20 minutes macro): 9:50am-10:10am, 10:50am-11:10am, 1:50pm-2:10pm, 2:50pm-3:10pm and 3:15-3:45 last hour macro
+If there is no high impact news, then we can relay on macros (every single trading hour 20 minutes macro):
+9:50am-10:10am, 10:50am-11:10am, 1:50pm-2:10pm, 2:50pm-3:10pm and 3:15-3:45 last hour macro.

-If bullish and want to use +OB, then there should be only few down closed candles that we should use only as opportunity to buy.
+If bullish and want to use +OB, then there should be only few down closed candles that we should use only as the opportunity to buy.
 If there are a lot of down closed candles, then we either on consolidation or near to high, but definitely not in up move.

 Same thing in relation to FVG, we don't want to see every FVG was fully rebalanced, we do want to see price left some inefficiency stay opened, not fully closed, otherwise we maybe on end of the run

-To capture nice day trades we need to look at 15m charts or 1h charts.
+To capture nice day trades, we need to look at 15m charts or 1h-charts.
-To capture nice swing trades we need to look at 1h charts or 4h charts.
+To capture nice swing trades, we need to look at 1h charts or 4h-charts.
-To capture nice position trades we need to look at 1D charts or 1W charts.
+To capture nice position trades, we need to look at 1D charts or 1W-charts.

-Change in a state of delivery it's always opening price of OB.
-Delivery it's directional price run, so it's going to be a change in the direction of price.
+Change in the state of delivery it is always opening price of the OB.
+Delivery it's a directional price run, so it's going to be a change in the direction of price.

 ### Lecture On ICT Order Blocks & Tape Reading April 18, 2024
 [Lecture On ICT Order Blocks & Tape Reading April 18, 2024](https://www.youtube.com/watch?v=BxR3tVRS_FI)